8 Cool Things to do in Lyon, France – Maybe even better than Paris?

-You had two great ideas today: One is to travel to Lyon, and the second is to check our best things to do in Lyon.
+You had two great ideas today: One is to travel to Lyon, and the second is to check out the best things to do in Lyon.
 Now it is on us not to disappoint you.

 It’s a city of locals, not tourists, and it’s getting more and more international every year.
 I could write pages about my adopted city, but here are a few tips to get you started…